Soil Cycle: A Mobile Compost Initiative

 Teachers who were trained by the program are working on ways to incorporate material into the classroom.
 The Soil Cycle program will be delivered on an ongoing basis through the Green Team after school program.

 - Designed and built the Soil Cycle.

 - Planned and implemented compost operations at M.S.
-126 and trained key members of the school community, including 4 staff members, 4 teachers, and approximately 10 students, to administer these operations.
+126 and trained key members of the school community, including four staff members, four teachers, and approximately ten students, to administer these operations.

 - Educated the community through the Soil Ambassador program, which uses the specially designed cargo bike to explain composting, reaching an estimated 50-100 community members.

-- Developed 2 instructional videos and a user manual for use by the school to support the program, communicate its value to the public, and share information for teachers, parents and other stakeholders at all 3 schools.
+- Developed two instructional videos and a user manual for use by the school to support the program, communicate its value to the public, and share information for teachers, parents and other stakeholders at all three schools.
 The instructional videos can be viewed on YouTube: video 1 and video 2.